 2. Your lifestyle isn’t being catered for: Many people who start on a health and fitness journey make the mistake of committing themselves to a plan that is outside the realms of what is reasonable for their lifestyle.
-E.g if you work in a high pressure corporate job 6 days a week in the city that requires you to leave home at 6:30am and has you getting home at 8:30pm, and you’re on a ‘diet’ that has you weight training 6 days a week, cardio 5 days a week and then meal prepping for 3 hours on your only day off, and can only eat from a selected number of foods then this is ineffective and unsustainable.
-The repercussions of this aside from resenting the daily motion of slaving away to a draining regime, is that it can’t be kept up and will have you throwing in the towel or inconsistent.
-Results under such a method are either non existent or short lived.
+For example, if you work in a high-pressure corporate job 6 days a week in the city that requires you to leave home at 6:30am and has you getting home at 8:30pm, and you’re on a ‘diet’ that has you weight training 6 days a week, cardio 5 days a week and then meal prepping for 3 hours on your only day off, and can only eat from a selected number of foods then this is ineffective and unsustainable.
+The repercussions of this aside from resenting the daily motion of slaving away to a draining regime is that it can’t be kept up and will have you throwing in the towel or inconsistent.
+Results under such a method are either non-existent or short-lived.

 3. You’re not seeing results: Given a poor strategy that fails to meet the intake requirements of your body, or through yo-yoing through a cycle of diligent dieting and deviation many are deterred from dieting due to not seeing results.

-4. Your expectations are not realistic: Continued from above, setting the bar too high in terms of what you’re expecting from yourself or your fat loss journey can create false hope and disappointment giving way to deviations and continually starting over.
+4. Your expectations are not realistic: Continuing on from above, setting the bar too high in terms of what you’re expecting from yourself or your fat loss journey can create false hope and disappointment giving way to deviations and continually starting over.

 What changes can you make to avoid the constant starting over cycle?

 1. Flexible food choices: Your body doesn’t recognise food as good or bad so neither should you.
-Instead, your body recognises food for its macronutrient value i.e protein, fats and carbs.
-Each person mindful of their goals has an optimal intake goal that should be adhered to if their trying to achieve a body transformation or even just maintain their weight.
-In working with this number, best practice for physical and mental results would be selection from a wide rage of unrestricted food groups in a flexible manner.
+Instead, your body recognises food for its macronutrient value i.e. protein, fats and carbs.
+Each person mindful of their goals has an optimal intake goal that should be adhered to if they're trying to achieve a body transformation or even just maintain their weight.
+In working with this number, best practice for physical and mental results would be selection from a wide range of unrestricted food groups in a flexible manner.

-4. Pre planning skills: Know your downfalls and pre plan to avoid them, for most people the culprit is usually always the weekend!
-While you're on your body transformation don't wing nights out, factor them into you goal intake requirements and pre plan according to the details of the day/night to avoid deviation.
-Whether you have plans or just know yourself well enough to know you don't do well with the weekend's pre planning can for the most part eliminate any derailing possibilities.
+4. Pre-planning skills: Know your downfalls and pre-plan to avoid them, for most people the culprit is usually always the weekend!
+While you're on your body transformation don't wing nights out, factor them into you goal intake requirements and pre-plan according to the details of the day/night to avoid deviation.
+Whether you have plans or just know yourself well enough to know you don't do well with the weekends pre-planning can help eliminate any derailing possibilities.

 A professional in this context like our Equalution team can: